kun-woo-park/kun-woo-park/README.md

 :video_game: Model based Reinforcement Leraning (Such as Muzero, Trying to understand and implement...)

-:airplane: Robotics control in Aerospaces
+:airplane: RL in Robotics control

 :camera: Computer vision using DL (Such as Object detection)